Lauren Hodson | December 2016

 We’ve all fallen down the rabbit holes of the internet.
 One interesting article leads to a funny video, which meanders towards a photo album of some sort.
 These internet wanderings often spark creative inspiration but may not fit perfectly into an entire lesson or unit.
-Why not focus on your general content area instead and bring these cool things to your curriculum in a daily practice of looking out of the classroom and into the world?
+Why not focus on your general content area instead and bring these cool things to your curriculum in a daily practice of looking out of the classroom and into the world through content area strategy?

 Want a quick way to hook students on your content area and address a range of topics in a short time?
 I introduced a daily practice in my art classroom.
 I call it: “One Cool Thing I Saw.”
 It is a Google Slideshow of interesting discoveries, biographies, artistic endeavors, technological advances, and just about everything in between.
 Whenever I stumble across something that I think would really hook my students or peak their curiosity, I add it to the slideshow.

 I first show the image, and then provide students with background information in the next slide.
 After learning more about the subject, I’ll ask my students if their opinions have changed or what new thoughts they might have.

 In addition to broadening my students’ worldview, I am attempting to get them to reflect on what others are doing, or have done, in the arts.
 I also include examples where art and science, history, math, or technology intertwine.

 I have linked this practice with the “See, Think, Wonder” Arts Integration Strategy .
 In this strategy, students view a work of art, photograph, sculpture, or process.
 Ask students “What do you see?”
 “What do you think?” and “What do you wonder?”
 You can document answers as a group and discuss them or have students write their thoughts as a journal entry.
 You can also open this up to a verbal discussion if you are short on time.